akhiljalan/beautiful-jekyll/_posts/2018-01-23-random-walks.md

+---
+layout: post
+title: An Observation About the Simple Symmetric Random Walk
+tags: [statistics, python]
+---

 # An Observation About the Simple Symmetric Random Walk

 In this post, I'll empirically verify an interesting fact about the simple symmetric random walk.